We have information you must know before you buy the Murano.

 All-wheel drive takes much of the stress out of driving under rainy or snowy conditions.
 It improves overall traction and reduces the likelihood of skids, so it's well worth having for bad weather or emergency lane-change maneuvers.
 The Murano's all-wheel-drive system drives the front wheels until wheelspin is detected, at which point the center differential can redirect up to half of the power to the rear wheels.

 The brakes are highly effective and easy to modulate for smooth stops.
-The braking system includes four-wheel vented disc brakes with Brake Assist, which helps ensure maximum braking force in a panic stop, and electronic brake-force Distribution (EBD), which reduces stopping distances and improves stability by dynamically distributing the braking force between the front and re
+The braking system includes four-wheel vented disc brakes with Brake Assist, which helps ensure maximum braking force in a panic stop, and electronic brake-force Distribution (EBD), which reduces stopping distances and improves stability by dynamically distributing the braking f

 The Nissan Murano offers the roominess and practicality of a sport utility with the handling, power and smoothness of a sporty sedan.
 Murano comes well equipped and its luxurious ambience gives it the feel of a luxury SUV.